 ColleMassari Poggio Lombrone

-ColleMassari is the most important and largest estate in the Montecucco appellation.
-The vineyards are located on the Montecucco hill, which gives the appellation its name.
+ColleMassari is the most important and largest estate of the Montecucco appellation.
+The vineyards are located on the Montecucco hill that gives name to the appellation.
 The vines on the Montecucco hill are the oldest Sangiovese vines of the DOCG.

 Vineyard & Production Info